C. S. Forester: Literary career

 Forester also wrote several volumes of short stories set during the Second World War.
 Those in The Nightmare (1954) were based on events in Nazi Germany, ending at the Nuremberg trials.
-The stories in The Man in the Yellow Raft (1969) follow the career of the destroyer USS Boon, while many of the stories in Gold from Crete (1971) follow the destroyer HMS Apache.
+The linked stories in The Man in the Yellow Raft (1969) follow the career of the destroyer USS Boon, while many of the stories in Gold from Crete (1971) follow the destroyer HMS Apache.
 The last of the stories in Gold from Crete is If Hitler Had Invaded England, which offers an imagined sequence of events starting with Hitler's attempt to implement Operation Sea Lion and culminating in the early military defeat of Nazi Germany in the summer of 1941.

 His non-fiction works about seafaring include The Age of Fighting Sail (1956), an account of the sea battles between Great Britain and the United States in the War of 1812.

 Forester also published the crime novels Payment Deferred (1926) and Plain Murder (1930), as well as two children's books.
 Poo-Poo and the Dragons (1942) was created as a series of stories told to his son George to encourage him to finish his meals.
 George had mild food allergies and needed encouragement to eat.
 The Barbary Pirates (1953) is a children's history of early 19th-century pirates.

 Forester appeared as a contestant on the television quiz programme You Bet Your Life, hosted by Groucho Marx, in an episode broadcast on 1 November 1956.

 A previously unknown novel of Forester's, The Pursued, was discovered in 2003 and published by Penguin Classics on 3 November 2011.